MaxHalford/sorobn/README.md

 ### Missing value imputation

 A usecase for probabilistic inference is to impute missing values.
-This `impute` method replaces the missing values with the most likely replacements given the present information.
-This is more sophisticated and possibly more accurate than simply replacing by the mean or the most common value.
+The `impute` method replaces the missing values with the most likely replacements given the present information.
+This is usually more accurate than simply replacing by the mean or the most common value.
 Additionally, such an approach can be much more efficient than [model-based iterative imputation](https://scikit-learn.org/stable/modules/generated/sklearn.impute.IterativeImputer.html#sklearn.impute.IterativeImputer).

 ```python
 >>> from pprint import pprint